ShailKPatel/MirrorOfChronos/README.md

-**"Memory Lane: AI-Powered Conversational Time Capsule"**.
-The idea is rich — combining text-based memories, user interaction, and voice cloning to create a *conversational avatar of your past self*.
-This will definitely look sick in your portfolio or pitch deck.

----

-# 🧠 Memory Lane: AI-Powered Conversational Time Capsule
+# MirrorOfChronos: AI-Powered Conversational Time Capsule

 > “Chat with the person you used to be.”